aws-neuron/aws-neuron-parallelcluster-samples/examples/cluster-configs/trn1-16-nodes-pcluster.md

   ```

-The YAML file above will create a ParallelCluster with one c5.4xlarge head node, and 16 trn1.32xl compute nodes.
+The YAML file above will create a ParallelCluster with a c5.4xlarge head node, and 16 trn1.32xl compute nodes.
 All `MaxCount` trn1 nodes are in the same queue.
 In case you need to isolate compute nodes with different queues, simply append another instanceType designation to the current instanceType, and designate `MaxCount` for each queue, for example, `InstanceType` section would be become:

 ```
 InstanceType: trn1.32xlarge